pantheon-org/opencode-warcraft-notifications/docs/src/content/docs/github-workflows/architecture-summary.md

 ---
-title: "Workflow Architecture & Cleanup Summary"
+title: 'Workflow Architecture & Cleanup Summary'
-description: "This document summarizes the complete workflow architecture refactoring and cleanup that was performed to resolve GitHub Actions failures and improve "
+description: 'This document summarizes the complete workflow architecture refactoring and cleanup that was performed to resolve GitHub Actions failures and improve '
 ---

 # Workflow Architecture & Cleanup Summary